andrewsinnovations/apialize/README.md

   - When the request body is an array and this flag is `true`, `create` will insert all records in a single transaction using the model's `bulkCreate` and return an array of created objects.
   - When `false` (the default) and the request body is an array, the request is rejected with `400 { success: false, error: "Bulk create disabled" }`.
   - Identifier mapping is respected for array responses: if `id_mapping` is set (e.g., `'external_id'`), each returned object will also have `id` set to that mapped value.

+- `validate` (boolean, default `false`)
+  - When `true`, enables automatic Sequelize model validation on request body data before other middleware runs.
+  - Validation runs on the input data using `model.build(data).validate()` for single objects or each item in arrays.
+  - For `PATCH` operations, only validates the fields being updated (partial validation).
+  - If validation fails, returns `400 { success: false, error: "Validation failed", details: [...] }` where `details` contains an array of validation error objects with `field`, `message`, and `value` properties.
+  - When `false` (the default), no automatic validation is performed - validation occurs at the Sequelize level during save operations.

 ### Identifier mapping